This is my story about how I soothed my terribly red face in a very unusual way.

 Your skin can be a reflection of what is going on inside of you.

-If you have acne, rosacea, eczema, or other things going on, something isn't quite right inside.
-It could be a topical issues, but more often than not if you work on something inside, the outside gets better.
+If you have blemishes or rashes going on with your skin, something isn't quite right inside.
+It could be a topical issue, of course, but more often than not if you work on something inside, the outside gets better.

 There are different thoughts in the alternative medical community about the causes of skin problems, but I'm going to share part of my skin story so that hopefully you can benefit from what I've learned.